 Every era of photographers has its own must-have products.
 For my generation, the Minox 35 GT was one of these.
 It's one of the smallest 35 mm cameras, among the “this-is-it” analogue goodies.
 Let me tell you what I think about this compact camera.

-Upon holding the 35 GT in my hands for the first time, I was puzzled whether or not this would be my dearest camera, even more than the LC-A. It’s so light and so small, but when the first film was developed I was disappointed: The pictures were sharp and flawless, in one word: boring.
-The GT went onto the shelf for a year.
+The Olympus XA, the Rollei 35, and the Minox 35 GT, at one point, were some of the smallest 35 mm cameras produced.
+All were a must-have, the trendy cameras to have along on your photo walks.
+Upon holding the 35 GT in my hands for the first time, I was puzzled whether or not this would be my dearest camera, even more than the LC-A. It was so light and small but when the first film was developed, I was a bit disappointed: The pictures were sharp and flawless, in one word: boring.
+The GT went to the shelf to rest for a year.

-So, if you have a Minox 35 take your time to test it.
+When all was said done, I was doubtful if I should have kept it.
+I bought an Olympus XA which handles much better, although it was a bit bigger and missing the hot shoe.
+Word of advice: if you have a Minox 35, take your time to test it.
 If you find that you don't like it, there are alternatives!

 This is a review submitted by Community Member zark.